 This innovation is focused on the publication of visual material for surgical procedure training (minimally invasive) on the basis of a subscription structure.
 This is a continuation of the INVEST PhD research of Dr. Marc van Det, surgeon.
 The general trainings can be used in training institutes for surgeons and operating assistants.
 In addition, complex sub-procedures of operations will be filmed for experienced surgeons.
 This innovation also offers possibilities for the medical industry to provide specific instructions during training in the use of new endoscopic equipment.
 LIMIS works together with surgeons, local ICT companies and image processing companies.

-LIMIS Innovation is jointly financed by the European Regional Development Fund and the Ministry of Economic Affairs, Agriculture and Innovation.
+The LIMIS project Lapvas-Imaging is jointly financed by SNN and the European Regional Development Fund and the Ministry of Economic Affairs, Agriculture and Innovation.
 With this project we invest in your future.